-- 1. Elect two Class I directors to serve until the 2026 annual meeting of shareholders; - 2.
-Ratify the appointment of Mazars USA LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023; - 3.
-Vote on an advisory resolution to approve the compensation of our named executive officers; - 4.
-Vote on an advisory resolution to approve the frequency of advisory votes on named executive officer compensation for one, two, or three years; - 5.
-Approve an amendment of our Articles of Incorporation to declassify our Board of Directors and provide for the annual election of directors; - 6.
-Approve an amendment of our Articles of Incorporation to eliminate supermajority voting requirements; - 7.
-Approve an amendment of our Articles of Incorporation to eliminate the prohibition on shareholders calling special meetings; and - 8.
+- 1. Elect 8 members of the Board of Directors to serve until the 2025 Annual Meeting of Shareholders; - 2.
+Ratify the appointment of Mazars USA LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2024; - 3.
+Vote on an advisory resolution to approve the compensation of our named executive officers; and - 4.
 Consider such other business as may properly come before the Annual Meeting and any adjournments or postponements thereof.